 And even today, with Angie's disabled, broken body as my helpmeet, I still consider the notion of engaging sexually with another man as not of interest in the least.
 Conversely, my love for my physically broken wife continues to deepen.

 What this tells me is the following (& I clearly heard this commentary last night post consuming gay porn on my now "unlocked" pocket computer): There's a huge difference in consuming porn and engaging in homosexual practices.
 To be a bit more granular, if I were to encounter the gay porn models who're engaging with each other sexually, I have no doubt that I'd back away heavy hearted.
-Not because of me finding myself between a rock and a hard place (sexual identity vs faith in Christ), but due to the abject brokenness that's there on display.
+Not because of me finding myself between a rock and a hard place (sexual identity vs faith in Christ), but due to the abject brokenness / dead end that's there on full display.

 And not because I've "had my fill" (believe me, I'll never have my fill of gay porn).
-No. Instead, it's due to the very safe education I've been given.
+No. Instead, it's due to the very explicit www education I've been given.
 One that's allowed me to come to grips with / rigorously adjudicate a practice that's now wholly celebrated / normalized throughout the entire western world.

 Can I say wholeheartedly - Thanks be to God for my exposure to / struggle with gay porn?!?
-Not only in line with growing my faith but in line with growing my understanding of myself?
+Not only in line with growing my faith but with growing my understanding of myself?

 I'm ruminating on these interrogative sentences even as I type this.